 Let's work together to keep Rhode Island beautiful!

-Check out this calendar of RI cleanup events from The Providential Gardener.
+Check out the The Providential Gardener's calendar of RI cleanup events.

 Each year, RIRRC accepts litter free of charge, from eligible cleanups taking place across Rhode Island in honor of Earth Day.
 The purpose of RIRRC's Annual Earth Day Tip Fee Waiver Program is to provide support for community cleanups that could not take place otherwise, without such support.